Updated with the latest available kids fitness trackers – 2023!

 This is a good option if you don’t want the expense of a Fitbit for your kids which still looks grown up and good quality.
 They state it’s designed for kids but comes with lots of tracking options (some of which might not be suitable depending on what you want).

 The sports wristband will track your steps, your walking distance, calories, sleep quality and will also do things like notify you of incoming messages if you attach it to your phone.
 It’s a really good entry smartwatch and will connect to both android and iOS smartphones with its app so you can use it to see incoming calls and messages too.

 I really like this one because it does all you’d want a more sophisticated tracker to do but at a much-reduced price – one of the cheapest of the trackers for the older kids.
 It will help your kids feel all grown up yet will be cheap enough to have you not worry about getting it broken.

 - tracks a variety of different things

-- comes in 3 colours – blue, pink or black
+- comes in 5 colours – green (above), blue, pink, purple or black

 - although they say it’s designed for kids it’s likely just an adult tracker